Iranian hard-liners said to intensify crackdown ahead of key votes

 “By arresting reporters and activists, they are trying to make Rouhani look weak and incompetent.”

-Rouhani, who won a landslide election in 2013 on a progressive platform, has occasionally criticized the crackdown but has done little to stop it.
+Rouhani, who won a landslide election in 2013 on a progressive platform, has occasionally criticised the crackdown but has done little to stop it.

 Some supporters of Rouhani are losing patience, fearing now that he might lack the authority to create a freer society.